amimiz/project/README.md

+<b> Introduction

-Can run from WEB link of from ShinyApps server: [census data](https://amimiz.shinyapps.io/Project/)
+The App can run from WEB link of from ShinyApps server: [census data](https://amimiz.shinyapps.io/Project/)

 Or directly from R - using:
 <code> runGitHub ("project", username="amimiz")